Aniket2234/LeadManagement/replit.md

 LeadFlow is a comprehensive Lead Management System built with TypeScript, Express.js, and React.
 The application provides a modern, interactive dashboard for managing leads through the entire sales pipeline, from initial contact to conversion.
 It features user authentication, CRUD operations for leads, activity tracking, reminders system, and analytics with interactive charts.
 The system allows users to efficiently track leads through different stages (New → Contacted → Qualified → Converted → Lost), manage follow-up reminders, and gain insights through detailed reporting and analytics.

+# Recent Changes

+**September 30, 2025** - Successfully set up the GitHub import to run in Replit environment:
+- Verified server configuration: binding to `0.0.0.0:5000` for Replit proxy compatibility
+- Confirmed Vite dev server has `allowedHosts: true` for iframe proxy support
+- Configured workflow "Start application" to run `npm run dev` on port 5000
+- Verified MongoDB Atlas connection using credentials from `.env` file
+- Tested frontend and backend: application loads successfully showing LeadFlow login page
+- Set up deployment configuration for Replit Autoscale with `build:full` and `start` commands
+- No LSP diagnostics or errors detected

 # User Preferences

 Preferred communication style: Simple, everyday language.